mmistakes/minimal-mistakes/_docs/05-configuration.md

 ### Site Default Teaser Image

-To assign a fallback teaser image used in modules like the "**Related Posts**" module, place a graphic in the `/images/` directory and add the filename to `_config.yml` like so:
+To assign a fallback teaser image used in the "**Related Posts**" module, place a graphic in the `/images/` directory and add the filename to `_config.yml` like so:

 ```yaml
 teaser: "500x300.png"